 Do I Need Cyber Insurance?

 At this point, you’re probably wondering how much cyber insurance costs to weigh that cost against the risk.
 Per DataBreachInsuranceQuote.com, most small businesses can get a $1 million cyber risk insurance policy for just $1,200 a year.
-Obviously, the cost increases with the size of the company and value pf the policy; the above source gives numerous scenarios from doctor offices to SaaS providers.
+Obviously, the cost increases with the size of the company and the value of the policy; the above source gives numerous scenarios from doctor offices to SaaS providers.

 You need to weigh that cost against these stats from HowMuch.com: